tokio-rs/tokio/README.md

 # Tokio

-A runtime for writing reliable, asynchronous, and slim applications with the Rust programming langauge.
+A runtime for writing reliable, asynchronous, and slim applications with the Rust programming language.
 It is:

 * **Fast**: Tokio's zero-cost abstractions give you bare-metal performance.